Bekyy/semantic-relation-extraction-BERT/README.md

     print(f"The predicted relationship between '{w1}' and '{w2}' is: {predicted_relation}")
 ```
 ## Model explainability
-* LIME is used to explain the model
+* LIME is used to explain the fine-tuned model
-To apply LIME:
 ```python
 # Initialize the LIME explainer
 explainer = LimeTextExplainer(class_names=label_map.keys())